Vital Statistics on American Politics 2011-2012

 A similar problem occurs in the reporting of survey data.
 In any large survey, in response to almost every question a small number of respondents give “oddball” responses, refuse to answer, or say that they do not know.
 Depending on how these responses are handled—often, but not always, they are eliminated before any further percentaging is done—simple distributions of responses can vary up to a few percentage points or more.
 “Don't know” responses are especially problematic.
 It is sometimes important to know how many individuals are uncertain of their response, so we include them in many of our tables (such as Table 3-12 and Tables 3-14 through 3-18).
 Tabulations of the same items with these responses removed will differ by varying, unknown amounts.

 A change in operationalization occurs when the underlying idea remains the same but there is a change in the precise way in which the measurement is carried out.
-A classic example occurs in survey research, in trying to measure [Page xxiii]concepts such as “political efficacy” and “political trust” or even concepts such as “support for gun control.”
+A classic example occurs in survey research, in trying to measure concepts such as “political efficacy” and “political trust” or even concepts such as “support for gun control.”
 Researchers at different times may define the concept in the same way but believe that they can “improve” on previous measures by changing the specific questions used to determine a person's efficacy, trust, or support.
 A consequence of doing so may be that we cannot measure change in public opinion because the new results are not truly comparable with those of earlier polls.
 Sometimes such changes are forced on reluctant researchers.
 For example, the “market basket” of items in the Consumer Price Index (Table 11-2) has changed over time.
-Fountain pens or carbon paper might have been reasonable items to include in the 1950s, but not in the 2000s; technological progress means some items could hardly have been included until recently.
+Fountain pens or carbon paper might have been reasonable items to include in the 1950s but not in the 2000s; in the same vein, because of technological progress some items could not have been included until recently.

 A more vexing example is the effort to estimate voter turnout.
 Some of the problems are questions of conceptualization.
 For example, in calculating “presidential” turnout (Table 1-1), does one want to include individuals who go to the polls but do not in fact cast a ballot for president?
 There is also the question of how well researchers can obtain the count they seek.
 If they define the basis for the calculation (the “denominator”) as all those eligible to vote, numerous problems arise, such as determining the number of felons or ex-felons in the voting-age population who are ineligible.
 For this reason, even simple-sounding numbers are estimated variously.1